Frances ‘Sissy’ Farenthold, lodestar for Texas liberals, dies at 94

 Mary Frances Tarlton was born in Corpus Christi on Oct.
 2, 1926.
 Her father, Benjamin, was a prosecutor and a Democratic Party activist, and her paternal grandfather had been a state representative before becoming chief justice of the Texas Court of Civil Appeals.

 Her mother, the former Catherine Dougherty Bluntzer, came from a Texas pioneer family and a long line of Texas educators, including the state’s first female superintendent of a county school.
-Catherine Tarlton’s 3-year-old son died after surgery to remove a quarter he had swallowed, and she never fully recovered from her grief, said Thomas Cohen, a history professor at Catholic University and a Farenthold family friend.
+Catherine’s 3-year-old son died after surgery to remove a quarter he had swallowed, and she never fully recovered from her grief, said Thomas Cohen, a history professor at Catholic University and a Farenthold family friend.
 As a result, he said, Catherine relied on her husband and Sissy to look after the household.

 Ms. Farenthold was educated at the Hockaday School, a preparatory school for girls in Dallas, and at Vassar College, then an all-women’s college in Poughkeepsie, N.Y.
 She received a bachelor’s degree in 1946, when she was 19, and was admitted to the law school at the University of Texas at Austin, where she was one of a handful of women in a student body of 800.